HPC-AI-Team/pexsi/doc/install.md

 stacks at all levels of functions, and may significantly slow down the code.
 For production runs, use `release` mode.

-- The `USE_PROFILE` options is for internal test purpose.
+- The `USE_PROFILE` option is for internal test purpose.
 Usually set this to 0.

 Build the %PEXSI library
 ------------------------